commodity-js/commodity/packages/supplier/README.md

 🚀 Prototyping and A/B testing

--   Use `prototype()` to create alternative implementations of a product, that may depend on different suppliers than the original.
+-   Use `prototype()` to create alternative implementations of a product, that may depend on different suppliers or just-in-time suppliers than the original.
 -   Prototypes' factories must return values of the same type than the original product's factory.
--   Define prototypes to `try()` at the entry-point of your app
+-   Define prototype suppliers or just-in-time suppliers to `try()` at the entry-point of your app
 -   For example, you can easily try different versions of a UI component for A/B testing.

 ## Installation